 Judy was a close friend of Denise Levertov from the time she met her in 1981 until the time of Levertov’s death in 1997.
 After the murder of the eight martyrs of El Salvador (six Jesuits, their housekeeper and her daughter), Judy arranged for Denise Levertov to present a reading of her poetic oratorio, “El Salvador: Requiem and Invocation,” in the Mission Church at Santa Clara University, as part of the University’s “Voice of the Voiceless: Institute on Human Rights and Social Justice,” in February 13, 1990.
 Her commitment to Latin America and Ethnic Studies had started early.
 She had previously published “For César Chávez: Viva la Huelga!” in the Farm Worker’s Twentieth Anniversary Solidarity Book, 1962-1982.

-Her teaching and scholarship reflect her insightful, ground-breaking interdisciplinary approach to complex issues, and also her commitment to social justice.
+Her teaching and scholarship reflected her insightful, ground-breaking interdisciplinary approach to complex issues, and also her commitment to social justice.
 She won an Excellence in Teaching Award from Phi Beta Kappa, Northern California Association, in 2012, and she was honored for outstanding scholarly achievement, College of Arts and Sciences, at Santa Clara University in the Fall, 2010.
-Her life reflects indeed the title of the essay she wrote for the book, The Future of Prophetic Christianity: Essays in Honor of Robert McAfee Brown, “Excellence in the Service of Justice and Compassion.
+Her life reflected indeed the title of the essay she wrote for the book, The Future of Prophetic Christianity: Essays in Honor of Robert McAfee Brown, “Excellence in the Service of Justice and Compassion.